-The Annual Graduate Student Symposium provides ALL Rutgers life science students from any graduate program a venue to showcase their cutting edge work by means of oral and poster presentations.
+The Biomedical Graduate Student Symposium, hosted by MBGSO, provides ALL Rutgers life science students from any graduate program a venue to showcase their cutting edge work by means of oral and poster presentations.
 In addition, this is a wonderful opportunity to gain exposure to the research done in various areas of life sciences on our campus.
+The symposium assures an inclusive and captivating program, serving as a platform for presentations and discussions of novel research in the molecular bioscience fields, showcasing the diverse work of graduate students.

 Abstract Preparation Guidelines: